10mm vs 45 ACP Cartridge: Which is the better option?

 Suppressed Use

-Supersonic rounds are rather loud, and even with a suppressor, they are not necessarily hearing safe.
+Supersonic rounds are rather loud, and even with a suppressor, they may still pose a risk to hearing safety.
 Subsonic loads have no such crack, so they are often much quieter and easier to suppress.
 The 45 ACP’s stock standard 230-grain FMJ loads are subsonic and super quiet when suppressed.
 These loads are common, affordable, and work with any 45 ACP weapon.

 The 10mm is not naturally subsonic but can be made to be.
 Plenty of ammo manufacturers create a 220 grain suppressed load that can be nice and quiet from a suppressed 10mm.
 However, it’s not common, and it’s not necessarily cheap either.

-When it comes to suppressed use, the 45 ACP wins hand down.
+When it comes to suppressed use, the 45 ACP wins hands down.

 Weapon Selection